Concurrent Garbage Collection

 Jeonghyeon Kim, Jaehwang Jung, Jeehoon Kang.

-ACM Symposium on Parallelism in Algorithms and Architectures (to appear).
+ACM Symposium on Parallelism in Algorithms and Architectures (Best Paper Award).

 We design a novel reclamation scheme that overcomes the above limitations.
 To address the long-running operations and applicability, we propose HP-RCU, integrating RCU-expedited traversal that alternates between HP and RCU phases.
 To additionally ensure robustness against stalled threads, we develop HP-BRCU by modularly replacing RCU with bounded RCU (BRCU) that efficiently bounds the duration of RCU phases by rarely sending signals.
 We show that HP-BRCU is robust, widely applicable, and as efficient as RCU, outperforming robust schemes across various workloads.